 Reported strategies and a short description Frequency Adopting a relaxed approach: 1) Physical relaxation: deep breathing, decreased bodily movement and general release of tension.
 3 2) Mental relaxation: attempts to make the mind blank or calm, focused on emptiness.
-3 (6) Communication of some sort: 1) 'Communication' with computer: asking, commanding, or willing • via speech or thought that the computer performs a certain task.
+3 (6) Communication of some sort: 1) 'Communication' with computer: asking, commanding, or willing 2 via speech or thought that the computer performs a certain task.
 2 2) 'Communication' with oneself: positive, encouraging 2 statements repeated to oneself in an effort to achieve results.
-3 (5) Statements reported rather than a strategy: 1) Statements of 'concentration': often Ss simply reported that they had concentrated hard on the computer test.
-12 2) 'Will' statements: only one S reported simply having 12 used his or her 'will' to influence the computer.
-1 Ĩ (13) Imagery methods: 1) Negative imagery: Ss imagine the goal (scoring hits) as an act of destruction, or elimination.
+3 (5) Statements reported rather than a strategy: 1) Statements of 'concentration': often Ss simply reported that 12 they had concentrated hard on the computer test.
+12 2) 'Will' statements: only one S reported simply having 1 used his or her 'will' to influence the computer.
+1 (13) Imagery methods: (10) Negative imagery: Ss imagine the goal (scoring hits) as an act of destruction, or elimination.
 2 2) Goal-oriented imagery: Ss imagine the goal (scoring hits) as an act of assistance or reconstruction.
-10 3) Process-oriented imagery: some sort of process is • visualized in order to bring about a successful outcome.
-2 4) Other imagery: Mental pictures created of certain actions 4 or scenarios, other than goal and process oriented.
-4 Space-bar pressing: (18) 1) Bar-pressing strategies: often Ss described certain ways of pressing the space-bar that became the strategy.
-4 2) Guessing strategies: Ss attempted to feel or predict 1 the right time to press the space-bar.
-7 (11) Other methods: 1) Positive emotions evoked: built up excitement, such as 2 joy was released when pressing the space-bar.
-2 2) Loss of awareness: reports of loss of awareness and/or 1 feelings of harmony or melting (in spirit) with the computer.
-6 3) Summoning of entities: one S reported summoning an external entity to his/her aid.
-1 4) Physical activity: attempts to influence the course of events 1 if ingois a detring, another to influence the course of events via flexing muscles in the body or staring fixedly at the screen.
+10 3) Process-oriented imagery: some sort of process is visualized in order to bring about a successful outcome.
+2 4) Other imagery: Mental pictures created of certain actions or scenarios, other than goal and process oriented.
+4 (18) Space-bar pressing: 1) Bar-pressing strategies: often Ss described certain ways of pressing the space-bar that became the strategy.
+4 2) Guessing strategies: Ss attempted to feel or predict the right time to press the space-bar.
+7 (11) Other methods: (11) 1) Positive emotions evoked: built up excitement, such as joy was released when pressing the space-bar.
+2 2) Loss of awareness: reports of loss of awareness and/or 4 feelings of harmony or melting (in spirit) with the computer.
+6 3) Summoning of entities: one S reported summoning an Ü external entity to his/her aid.
+1 4) Physical activity: attempts to influence the course of events · via flexing muscles in the body or staring fixedly at the screen.